EdwardAloba1/lcs_exercise_1/README.md

 We then have our filtering/searching function filteredData, handleFilter, and sorted data which we discussed above.
 And we also have our functions that allow us to expand the table.

-If I had more time, I would have added the commitees that the different members were apart of to the members table, and the members that are apart of the different commitees.

 ## Closing Thoughts
 Because of the time constraints it was difficult to incorporate all of the different features I had in mind and the time constraints in place.
 Especially given the fact more ideas kept popping up.

-Overrall I think there are some things that could have been improved with this design such as incorporating more information about commitee within member information table and more member information within the commitee table.
-This cross referencing would help the user visualize and have a better grasp of how the clerk is structured and the different commitees that are present.
+Overrall I think there are some things that could have been improved with this design such as making the subcommittees a drop down under the committees table in member information.

-In the members table this feature would have been where I put the #To-do regarding the drop down.

 Another thing that could have been done is separating the member and commitee information tables by pages.
 I felt like this would be a great idea and would make sense, but was difficult because of the other feature priorities and time.